UPDATE 2-Russia's Putin accuses Bulgaria of holding up TurkStream pipeline

 "My answer to President Putin is that he is welcome to visit and see the speed with which we are building, averagely 5 km per day.
 We started late, because many procedures had to be carried out ...We follow EU rules, that why it is certain that we will build it," he said.
 In September, Bulgaria signed a 1.1-billion-euro ($1.21 billion) contract with Saudi-led group Arkad to build the 474-km pipeline across its territory.

-Sofia initially planned to have the pipeline built as early as January, but given that the contract with Arkad was signed only three months ago, it has pushed the timeline back to have it operational by the end of next May.
-Bulgaria plans to ship Russian gas partially using its existing infrastructure until the entire length of the new pipeline is ready by end-2020. ($1 = 0.9 euros)
+Sofia hoped to have the whole pipeline operational by May 2020 but given that the contract with Arkad was signed only three months ago, it has pushed the timeline back towards the end of next year. ($1 = 0.9 euros)

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)